julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ## TDS and RAMADDA URLs<a id="orgheadline39"></a>

-Verify what you have the TDS and RAMADDA running by navigating to: <http://unidata-server.cloudapp.net/thredds/catalog.html> and <http://unidata-server.cloudapp.net:8081/repository>.
+Verify what you have the TDS and RAMADDA running by, for example, navigating to: <http://unidata-server.cloudapp.net/thredds/catalog.html> and <http://unidata-server.cloudapp.net:8081/repository>.
 If you are going to RAMADDA for the first time, you will have to do some [RAMADDA set up](http://ramadda.org//repository/userguide/toc.html).

 ## Viewing Data with the IDV<a id="orgheadline42"></a>